4uJustDev/vue-first-app/README.md

 # vue-first-app
-This is my first expirience with usinf Vue3.
+This is my first expirience with using Vue3.
 I like it very much.
 Posts have the main programming logic.

 [Link to site](https://earnest-cheesecake-d32d71.netlify.app/)